The largest and oldest Autumn fair in Europe

-Petersplatz is one of the main hubs of the Herbstmesse and on first visit, brings to mind the European Christmas markets with its delicious sweets, melted cheese aromas and small wooden stands selling a variety of gifts and goodies.
+Petersplatz is one of the main hubs of the Herbstmesse and on the first visit, brings to mind the European Christmas markets with its delicious sweets, melted cheese aromas and small wooden stands selling a variety of gifts and goodies.
 This is probably one of the best places to buy typical Herbstmesse sweets like “Magenbrot”, “gebrannte Mandeln” and “Rosenküchlein”.
 Check out our Basler Herbstmesse – A food guide post if you want to find out more about this!
 But there is so much more than food to discover there as well.
 We took some pictures to give you just an impression of things you can see and do there.
 One of my favourite stalls is the one where you can buy proper old-fashioned mead.
-At the back of Petersplatz there is also the “Häfelimärt”, where you can buy beautiful chinaware such as cups, bowls, plates and other pottery.
+At the back of Petersplatz, there is also the “Häfelimärt”, where you can buy beautiful chinaware such as cups, bowls, plates and other pottery.

 This is the oldest marketplace/fairground in Basel.
 Even without the Herbstmesse, the walk is worth it for the fantastic views out over the Rhein.
 The Münster is one of the top sights to see in Basel, sitting atop the city in the middle of the colourful lights and with a stunning view out over the Rhein and Kleinbasel.
-You cannot miss is during it during the Herbstmesse as there is a huge ferris there.
+You cannot miss is during it during the Herbstmesse as there is a huge Ferris wheel there.
 Enjoy the view!

 Tram stop Marktplatz/Barfusserplatz and then walk uphill to the Münster

 This is the place for all the thrillseekers and adrenalin junkies.
 You find the wildest and craziest rides here.
-Of course there are also places to get yourself food here and there are attractions like throw bush.
+Of course, there are also places to get yourself food here and there are attractions like throw bush.